RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 console.log('Listening on port 8080')
 ```

-Open your browser and hit `localhost:8080` the request will take ~1 second to display `Hello World`.
-Then, if you refresh the page, it should be instant because we never reach the slow code.
+Open your browser and hit `localhost:8080`.
+The request will take ~1 second to display `Hello World`.
+Then, if you refresh the page, it should be instant because we never reach the `sleep` statement again.

 When we decompose this code, here's what happens:

 1. We create our cache (`cache`);
 2. We create a Node server listening on port 8080;
 3. When we hit our server, we check if `alreadyRunned` is in the cache;
-   - It's not in the cache: wait 1 second and set `alreadyRunned` to true;
+   - If it's not in the cache: wait 1 second and set `alreadyRunned` to true;
-   - It's in the cache: go ahead.
+   - If it's in the cache: go ahead.

 ## Moving to an Adonis Application